What Does Life Look Like in an At-Home Drug Rehab Program?

 Melinda missed her first day on set, and when she didn’t pick up her agent’s calls, he showed up at her apartment.
 When she didn’t answer the door, he called the police to perform a welfare check since he hadn’t heard from her in more than a week.
 She’d told him she was going to get clean before shooting started, and he’d trusted her, but when they opened the door, Melinda had overdosed on the couch and was barely breathing.

-Fortunately, one of the officers happened to have Narcan in her patrol car, and within a few minutes, Melinda’s breathing and heart rate had returned to normal.
+One of the officers happened to have Narcan in her patrol car, and within a few minutes, Melinda’s breathing and heart rate had returned to normal.
 The paramedics were called, and Melinda had to spend the night in the hospital because doctors were concerned about her history of irregular heartbeat.
 When she woke up in the middle of the night to use the restroom, she looked in the mirror and noticed how much the past four months had weathered her face.
 She was no longer aging with grace, she realized.

 Her agent explained the situation to the film’s producers and director, and while they were glad the root of Melinda’s problems had come to light, they couldn’t delay shooting any longer than a week.
 After she’d returned home from the hospital, her agent visited her and explained the situation.
-Fortunately, Melinda had already come to terms with the reality that she needed help.
+Melinda had already come to terms with the reality that she needed help.
 She looked at her face in the magazines and then at her face in the mirror and saw two different people—the one she wanted to be and the one she didn’t.

 In her first week of treatment, Melinda relied on her Certified Recovery Agent (CRA) to help her navigate detox, cope with withdrawals, and even begin preparing for her role.
 Together, they stayed on top of her initial psychiatry appointments, and Melinda gained insight into why she’d continued to seek out that high after she’d first been introduced to it.
 Every time she saw herself in the media or thought about her upcoming project, she felt fear that she’d lose it all again, and that fear triggered her addiction.
 As she worked with her psychiatrist and CRA, she began to realize that she was allowing that fear to overshadow what she still had to gain with the role of a lifetime.